Reflecting Beyond Projected Narratives To Achieve Peace In South Sudan

 The following examples show how South Sudanese have been killed by their leaders without any of the leaders being held to account for his or her evils:

-- In 2012-2013(Murle were killed by SPLA under the disguised policy of disarmament as they did to Lou-Nuer).
-Still there was no accountability for the perpetrators.
+(e) In 2012-2013(Murle were killed by SPLA under the disguised policy of disarmament as they did to Lou-Nuer).
+Still there was no accountabillity for the perpetrators.

-- In 2013(Nuer killed by SPLA in Juba and also SPLA-IO killed Dinka in other places).
-No one has been held accountability for such crimes.
+(g) In 2013(Nuer civilians were killed by SPLA in Juba and also SPLA-IO was accused of carrying out revenge killings Dinka civilians in other places).
+No one has been held accountable for such crimes.

 It is my submission that absence of accountability has partly encouraged perpetual violence in South Sudan.
 Many have used tribal card to kill and loot.
 Unfortunately, under the shield of ethnic contours and weak institutions, perpetrators are not always held accountable.